Rachmanichou/scMoMsQC/README.md

 The pipeline runs on Python >= 3.9 and uses the matching distributions of numpy, pandas, scikit-learn, statsmodels, plotly and yattag.

+## Acknowledgements

+This pipeline was realized under the direction of Dr. Vikas Bansal and Dr. Mohammed Dehestani in the group Biomedical Datascience at the Deutsches Zentrum für Neurodegenerative Erkrankungen (DZNE) in Tübingen.

 ## Bibliography

 [^1]: [M. Daszykowski, K. Kaczmarek, Y. Vander Heyden, B. Walczak, Robust statistics in data analysis — A review: Basic concepts, Chemometrics and Intelligent Laboratory Systems, Volume 85, Issue 2, 2007, Pages 203-219, ISSN 0169-7439, https://doi.org/10.1016/j.chemolab.2006.06.016.](https://www.sciencedirect.com/science/article/pii/S0169743906001493)